 What is a noise camera?

-These cameras are equipped with audio sensors that are triggered by cars and other vehicles which exceed pre-defined noise limits.
+Noise cameras, or acoustic cameras, are equipped with audio sensors that are triggered by cars and other vehicles that exceed pre-defined noise limits.

 They also feature automated number plate recognition (ANPR) technology, which can read licence plates to help identify lawbreakers.

-Prior to the trials in the UK, similar schemes have been tested in the United Arab Emirates as well as in Edmonton, Canada.
+Prior to the trials in the UK, similar noise camera schemes have been tested in the United Arab Emirates as well as in Edmonton, Canada.

 When the UK scheme was originally unveiled in 2019, officials said noise-camera technology was necessary to eradicate the nuisance of cars and motorbikes revving their engines.